-CUSTOMERS Klarna: Know who the customer is.
-Our customers are reflected in our employees.
-We can taste the product and solve real problems.
-They're investing more than before in user experience and digital banking.
-They're investing more in high-quality engagement, which is exactly what we are providing." remarks Georg Ludviksson, chief executive of Meniga, a personal finance platform used by banks across Europe and worldwide.
+"Our products are in high demand.
+This has partly been driven by PSD2 and banks' strategic responses to the new rules.
 For fintechs competing for customers however, the region's conservative approach to local regulation can be costly, with the same capital and reporting requirements for early stage financial businesses as fully-fledged banks.
 An unnecessary extra burden for a region where access to local venture capital is challenging, and a useful means for incumbents to maintain control of the competitive environment.
-As Thomas Nielsen, director at BD0 in Norway explains: "I anticipate that established financial companies and payment solutions in the future will use government requirements and expectations as a basis for preventing competitors accessing financial systems."
-CHART 12: BIGGEST OPPORTUNITIES FOR FINTECHS oblems.
+As Thomas Nielsen, director at BDO in Norway explains: "I anticipate that established financial companies and payment solutions in the future will use government requirements and expectations as a basis for preventing competitors accessing financial systems."